linusromer/curvatura/README.md

 `~/.config/fontforge/python` and for Windows it might be at `C:\Users\[YOUR USERNAME HERE]\AppData\Roaming\FontForge\python`.

+If you want to use hotkeys as well, you can replace the `hotkeys` file in the parent directory by the `hotkeys` file of this repository.

 ## New Tools Added By Curvatura
-After installation, FontForge will show in the Tools menu 6 new entries: "Harmonize", "Harmonize (variant)" ,"Tunnify (balance)", "Set Tunni ratio", "Set tension", "Add points of inflection".
+After installation, FontForge will show in the Tools menu 4 new entries: "Harmonize", "Make G3-continuous" ,"Tunnify (balance)" and "Add points of inflection".
 The first three tools are all some kind of smoothing the bezier curves.
 Their effects are visualized in the following image (you will not see the light blue curvature combs in FontForge, they have been added here for documentation reasons):